What is the Principal-Agent Problem

 Principles of Contract Design

-1. Holmstroms informativeness principle, introduced in 1979, states that any available measure of performance by the agent should be factored into the level of compensation in the contract.
+Four principals of contract design as laid out by Milgrom and Roberts in 1992 can help draft better contracts.1.
+Holmstroms informativeness principle, introduced in 1979, states that any available measure of performance by the agent should be factored into the level of compensation in the contract.

 2. The incentive intensity principle argues that the best kind of incentives are created by four factors: profit created, precision, agents risk, and agents responsiveness to incentives.
 This principle posits that the more compensation varies with effort, the better the agent responds to incentives.